I got Nick Pineault back again.

 What is an example of a food that is in everyone’s kitchen that does not burn fat?

 Nick Pineault: Good question.
 I just need to look back at the way I used to eat because we are not born with nutrition knowledge.
 No one teaches us this stuff even in school.
 So the problem is people are educated, and I used to be, by TV, magazines, and the radio that are mass media.

 Even on the internet, you get probably the same information sources because people read the adult line version of the Wall Street Journal, right?
 That being said, the kind of information you get, for example, like margarine that’s one food I would not recommend eating because for example what they say is that it comes from of course a big myth of purely unsaturated fat that contains Omega 6, when in fact the problem is the manufacturing process.

 Not all people ask them about how their food is made because we have other things to do with our lives.
 We are busy and we need to trust someone.
 You listen to TV and you see that a brand that is being advertised and you see yeah that’s healthy obviously and even that the American Heart Association puts their logo on it so it must be good.

-You should extract them cold press, in that case they may have their part in your diet but the problem is those oils are refined.
-They are refined at high temperatures and then refined until the product is filtered and becomes golden and clear, you don’t smell anything, doesn’t taste much, and you think it’s healthy.
+You should extract them cold press, in that case, they may have their part in your diet but the problem is those oils are refined.
+They are refined at high temperatures and then refined until the product is filtered and becomes golden and clear, you don’t smell anything, don’t taste much, and you think it’s healthy.